mjaakkol/escvp21emulator/README.md

-# epsonemu
+# Epson projector emulator
-Epson projector emulator
+This software is a standalone application emulating Epson projector.